alaydin/Wallet-Dashboard/README.md

   - NFTs of the wallet adddress
     - You can filter NFTs by name.

-*Install dependencies of the "backend" folder first.
+*Install dependencies of the "frontend" and "backend" folders by using "npm install".

 *Supports Ethereum and Polygon.